Myanmar and Chinese Money

 But, last week, Xi Jinping intervened.
 Suddenly, the leaders of all three militias changed their minds.
 They agreed to attend a peace conference, the Panglong Conference, which Aung San Suu Kyi will convene on Wednesday, August 31, in Myanmar’s capital, Naypyidaw.

-New Infrastructure Is the Goal in Myanmar
+Infrastructure in Myanmar

 With peace, Xi Jinping and Aung San Suu Kyi will be able to complete a series of new infrastructure projects across Myanmar’s countryside.
 They will be able to build roads and railways across the northern part of the nation to the Bay of Bengal.
 The new roads will allow the Chinese to by-pass more time-consuming trade routes through the South China Sea and accelerate shipments of oil and gas from the Middle East to metropolitan areas in China.